 Solar leases & PPAs have made going solar accessible for virtually anyone with a roof, but what if you’re thinking about purchasing a system?
 Since you’ll probably be spending your own money, you’ll want to be extra selective about the installer who does the job and the components that are used.

 This article investigates these questions: 1) How much does a 6kW solar system cost, 2) how much electricity will a 6kW system produce, and 3) how do you know you’re getting the best deal?

-How much does a 6kW solar system cost in 220?
+How much does a 6kW solar system cost?

-As of January 2020 the average cost of solar in the U.S. is $2.96 per watt ($17,760 for a 6 kilowatt system).
-That means that the total cost for a 6kW solar system would be $13,142 after the 26% Federal ITC discount (not factoring in any additional state rebates or incentives).
+As of January 2022, the average cost of solar in the U.S. is $2.77 per watt ($16,620 for a 6-kilowatt system).
+That means that the total cost for a 6kW solar system would be $12,299 after the federal solar tax credit discount (not factoring in any additional state rebates or incentives).

 6,000 watt solar system costs: what’s the going rate in your state?

-EnergySage also has access to pricing data provided by our network of pre-screened installation companies who participate in our Solar Marketplace.
-The figures below represent a rough approximation of the range of prices on offer in various states for, before the federal Investment Tax Credit (ITC) is taken into account.
+EnergySage has access to pricing data provided by our network of pre-screened installation companies who participate in our Solar Marketplace.
+The table below represents a rough approximation of the range of prices on quotes in various states, before the federal Investment Tax Credit (ITC) is taken into account.